pilgrimagesoftware/ProeliaPlugin-DragonAge/README.md

 Building
 ---

+This plugin should be built using Xcode 4, using the 10.7 or 10.8 SDK.

 The following changes must be made for your game system plugin:

 1. You will probably want to rename the project directories to represent your plugin name,